tootal/blog/source/en/clique-counting/index.md

 we can easily implement a parallel version of PIVOTER for *global* clique counts.
 We stress that our aim was not to delve into complicated parallel algorithms, and merely to see if there was a way to parallelize the counting involving minimal code changes.
-The idea is simple, and is an easier variant of the parallelism in kCList~\cite{DBS18}.
+The idea is simple, and is an easier variant of the parallelism in kCList{% cite DBS18 %}.
 Observe that the children of the root of $\sct(G)$ correspond to finding cliques in the sets $N^+(v)$, for all $v$.
 Clique counting in each of these sets can be treated as an independent problem,